-As for the threat of vaping, I think it is real and it’s a positive that the big tobacco companies are taking it seriously by developing their own products.
-Phillip Morris is going further by developing IQOS product.
+As for the threat of vaping, I think it is real and it’s positive that the big tobacco companies are taking it seriously by developing their own products.
+Phillip Morris is going further by developing IQOS products.
 It is a heat not burn product which is to say is heats tobacco at a lower temperature than when a conventional cigarette is burnt.
 The product still contains the nicotine that the smoker craves but it’s aim is to certainly be healthier than smoking a traditional cigarette.
-The reception of IQOS so far – particularly in Japan – has been great and Phillip Morris certainly see this product as a huge driver of future growth.
+The reception of IQOS so far – particularly in Japan – has been great and Phillip Morris certainly sees this product as a huge driver of future growth.

 My Purchase Of Phillip Morris Stock

 With the recent decline in price of Phillip Morris Shares, the company has become attractively valued.
 I wouldn’t call it cheap just yet due to the debt it holds on its balance sheet, but it is certainly one of the most attractive investments available on the market.

 With the current price at $78 a share, I expect Phillip Morris to comfortably produce double-digit returns over the medium and long term and in the process outperform he market.